qompassai/KO/results/keys/README.md

 threats.
 To protect against potential attacks, **encrypted_phi.pdf** is an encrypted version of the same file, secured directly on the device.

-The purpose of this encryption is to combat the threat of the "harvest now, decrypt later" approach used by malicious actors, who aim to gather and decrypt sensitive data at some point in the future.
+The critical importance of securing data at rest is highlighted by the 2024 Change Healthcare cyberattack, where threat actors exfiltrated up to 4TB of sensitive healthcare data, reportedly affecting **one in three** Americans.

+This encryption specifically addresses the "harvest now, decrypt later" strategy employed by malicious actors who collect encrypted data today, anticipating that future AI & computing capabilities will enable them to decrypt it.
+By implementing strong encryption practices now, we protect sensitive information against both current and future threats.

 ## How to Download Without downloading the rest of the KO repository